junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The poor thing is tortured to shivering at even the smallest move or sound in the air.
 Its light dimmed and flickering as he approaches.
 Dean holds out a hand toward the center of this cloud of light, the soul screams in pain and terror.
 Dean stares at this thing that's supposed to host Sam's memory and past, the part that makes Sam Sam, but looking at it now, he fears he's not making the right decision.

 Castiel is a bit too busy to help with Dean's dilemma, he is reaching to take Adam when Michael starts moving, the first sign that shows he's still alive.
 Michael attacks without any foretold, like a cat suddenly throws themselves to a nest of birds.
-His angel appears in his palm in no time and stabs at Cas, Adam falls back into Michael's arms.
+His angel blade appears in his palm in no time and stabs at Cas, Adam falls back into Michael's arms.

 Cas shifts to the side to dodge the blade.
 Michael may be fast, but God power is faster.

 On the other side, Lucifer coordinates the attack as if the two of them have practiced enough times against a common enemy.
-Right when Castiel jumps out of Michael's reach, Lucifer's blade stabs through the lower of Castiel's back.
+Right when Castiel jumps out of Michael's reach, Lucifer's blade stabs through the small of Castiel's back.

-He mumbles a stifled pained sound, make Dean looking up sharply and scrambling to his feet, hurrying to his side to help.
+He mumbles a stifled pained sound.
+Dean looks up sharply and scrambles to his feet, hurrying to his side to help.

 "Don't worry, I'm not hurt," Cas tells him calmly.
 Moving his hand away, the stab wound stops bleeding and the flesh grows back.